beatrice-goh/beatrice-goh/README.md

 - 👋 Hi, I’m @beatrice-goh
 - 👀 I’m interested in data science projects, especially those related to finance.
-- 🌱 I’m currently learning about data analytics, data science and data engineering.
+- 🌱 I’m currently in a job-training programme for data analytics.
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️ I’m open to opportunities in data science and data analytics.
 - 📫 How to reach me: beatrice.goh@yahoo.com

 <!---